Michael Mangan

 Bio

-Prior to his move to the collegiate level, Mangan was a powerhouse presence in Virginia high school athletics.
-From 2000 to 2021, he served as the Head Boy's and Girl's Cross Country Coach and Director of Track and Field at Lake Braddock Secondary School in Burke, VA.
-Over those 21 years, his teams won 11 Virginia Large Schools State Cross Country Championships and produced dozens of state champions and national qualifiers, including multiple appearances at Nike Cross Nationals, Foot Locker Nationals, and New Balance Nationals.
-He was a four-time Washington Post All‑Met Coach of the Year and was inducted into the Lake Braddock Hall of Fame in 2022.
+Prior to his time at the collegiate level, Mangan spent over two decades at Lake Braddock Secondary School in Burke, Virginia, where he served as Head Boys and Girls Cross Country Coach and Director of Track and Field from 2000 to 2021.
+During that span, his teams won 11 Virginia Large Schools State Cross Country Championships and produced numerous state champions and national qualifiers, including multiple appearances at Nike Cross Nationals, Foot Locker Nationals, and New Balance Nationals.
+He earned multiple Coach of the Year honors and was inducted into the Lake Braddock Hall of Fame in 2022.